 Utilitarian Ceramic Vessels and Small-scale Ceramic Sculpture

-This workshop in ceramics is designed for participants to explore a variety of hand-building, potter’s-wheel, and plaster mold-based approaches to working with clay and related studio fine art ceramics materials, techniques, processes and concepts.
+This workshop in ceramic is designed for participants to explore a variety of hand-building, potter’s-wheel, and plaster mold-based approaches to working with clay and related studio fine art ceramic materials, techniques, processes and concepts.
 Participants will generate several or more utilitarian ceramic vessels and small-scale ceramic sculpture outcomes throughout the course of this workshop.
 Instructor Jared Janovec will provide students with a wide-variety of hands-on demonstrations, presentations, and related content towards assisting the course’s participants in developing their skillsets and personal expression through the creation of their ceramic works.

 *Note that some participant ceramic work outcomes will be fully kiln-fired and available to take away the last day of the course/camp, whereas other outcomes from this workshop will need to be shipped to the participant’s home address after the completion of the camp.